-Slippers with a more narrow profile include the UGG Ansley Moccasin, HALLUCI Cross Band, and Isotoner Ballerina.
+Options with a more narrow profile include the UGG Ansley Moccasin, HALLUCI Cross Band, and Isotoner Ballerina.
 All will stretch out if you have a wider foot but expect your foot will be squeezed towards the front.
 If you have super-wide feet, the Dearfoam Slip-On stands out for how much it stretches and will accommodate super wide feet.
 That said, those with narrow feet may find it too loose, and many want to size up.

 If you need plenty of memory foam cushioning, take a gander at the Ultraideas Memory Foam or Micolin Faux Fur Slip-On.
 Both have lots of underfoot cushioning.
 The Ultraideas will pack out much faster than the Micolin Faux Fur, though, and both feel low to the ground.
 The rest of the contenders tested will accommodate a wide range of feet, with most being true to fit.

-We all know that a cozy pair of slippers is a worthwhile investment.
-Especially if you like warm feet when the floors are cold underfoot.
+We all know that a cozy pair of slippers is a worthwhile investment, especially if you like warm feet when the floors are cold underfoot.
 While it might seem there are endless options on the market, we've done the leg work to at least narrow down the options.
 We hope that you find the slipper of your dreams, with the help from this review.

 — Amber King